studio-ousia/mprpc/README.rst

 .. image:: https://badge.fury.io/py/mprpc.png
     :target: http://badge.fury.io/py/mprpc

-mprpc is a fast MessagePack RPC implementation using `gevent <http://www.gevent.org/>`_.
+mprpc is a lightweight `MessagePack RPC <https://github.com/msgpack-rpc/msgpack-rpc>`_ library.
+It enables you to easily build a distributed server-side system by writing a small amount of code.
+It is built on top of `gevent <http://www.gevent.org/>`_ and `MessagePack <http://msgpack.org/>`_.

 Installation